When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 That will result in a big increase in speed when people land on your site.

-So, how do you implement it?
+How do you implement it?
 Thankfully, there’s a plugin for it.
-You don’t need to be an expert at coding to do this.
+You don’t need to be a coding expert to do it.

 Try using W3 Total Cache for WordPress sites.
 It’s got over one million active installs and is the most popular caching plugin on the market: